wrvarun-96/Finetuned_LLaMA3.2-11B-Vison-Model_and_Inference_vLLM/README.md

 ```
 This launches a local web app (http://localhost:8000) where you can:

--- Upload radiology images
+- **Upload radiology images
--- Ask questions about the image
+- **Ask questions about the image
--- Receive AI-generated diagnoses using vLLM inference.
+- **Receive AI-generated diagnoses using vLLM inference.

 ## 📜 Training & Inference Code